skynet-im/skynet/protocol.md

 ### Channels ###
 With the Skynet protocol v4 we had different implementations for many types of communication channels.
 This concept made abstraction almost impossible and increased the complexity, especially on the server side.

 To avoid this problem we introduce a completely new concept with Platinum Stack: Every communication channel will now be treated as a `Channel` with a unique `ChannelId`.
 The server does not care which messages are sent over a channel.
-Data is sent over a `Channel` as a `Message` with an incremental ID.
+Data is sent over a `Channel` as a `Message` with a globally unique incremental ID.
 The key exchange for a channel is either done by a contact request or by using the key of an existing private channel.
 In order to move away from the old `UserData` packet, which was prone to concurrency and timing errors, we introduce an additional channel and two more types of messages.

+##### SkipCount #####
+As messages are delivered asynchronously, it might happen that they arrive in a different order than their message IDs.
+Imagine the following situation in a group with Alice, Bob and Charlie:

+1. The last message in this channel has `MessageId = 3`
+2. Bob and Charlie send a message at almost the same time.
+3. Bob's message has `MessageId = 5`
+4. Charlie's message has `MessageId = 6`
+5. Charlie's message is delivered to Alice with `SkipCount = 0`
+6. Bob's message is delivered to Alice with `SkipCount = 1`

+If Alice would loose her connection after step 5, she would never receive Bob's message because her `LastMessageId` is `6`.
+Therefore the server sends a `SkipCount` indicating to Alice that she is missing a message.
+If she doesn't receive this message at the next session restore, her client has to request it from the server.

 ##### MessageFlags #####
 `MessageFlags.Loopback` indicates that a message is to be delivered only to the other devices of the sender of this message.
 Messages with the loopback flag are encrypted using the key of the users _loopback channel_.